Creative Genius And The ‘Universal Mind’

 Luckily we now know, as proven through neuroscience that our brains are malleable and influenceable.
 Much like a muscle the brain can be trained and strengthened to curb the clutter and be more resilient.

 A strong mind can remain focused in the face of negative feedback and agile enough to quickly adapt to changing input (the necessary components for accessing the universal mind).

 Understanding the difference between reactive thinking and inspired, proactive thinking is also very important.
 This happens by heightening your awareness of how you think.

 First and foremost one must be able to attain some level of clarity in the mind.
 The best known ways to develop such mental abilities involve brain training and the art of mindfulness meditation.

 By practicing various techniques one can better tap into the universal mind to have better ability to visualize, let more creativity happen and be better at adapting to new information to keep your ultimate vision or creative idea on track and be less distracted or otherwise mentally consumed.

 Brain training with mindfulness meditations is proven to increase awareness and clarity by establishing new neuro pathways that reprogram the mind.

 Another benefit of mindfulness practice is improved EQ or emotional intelligence.
 This helps those that struggle to maintain a level head when negative emotion strikes.

 Having better EQ is of particular help when under pressure such as during performances, interviews, presentations or when you may need to capitalize on the moment at hand.

 Develop A Mind Like The Sky Technique

 The ‘mind like the sky’ mindfulness technique is a great place to begin to help create the vast openness and awareness necessary to tap into the universal mind for greater creativity.

 This technique teaches you how to better let thoughts and feelings come and go freely in your awareness.
 Thus allowing you the choice of what should be acted upon and what should not.
 This is the type of mental flexibility necessary for bringing on universal mind.

-Focus on the sky in this ‘Big Sky’ mindfulness video to feel your expansive big mind…
+Try this ‘Big Sky’ mindfulness meditation by Jack Kornfield to feel your expansive big mind…